pankosmia/desktop-app-xenizo-parallel-gospels/README.md

 </pre></ul>

 4. Edit app_config.env, entering the App Name, version number, theme, assets (might not change), and clients.
-5. Change /globalBuildResources/favicon.ico and /globalBuildResources/theme.json directly to customize your app.
+5. Change /globalBuildResources/theme.json directly to customize your app.
+And for logos, see the [Panksomia Branding README](https://github.com/pankosmia/branding/blob/main/README.md) for a script towards customizing /globalBuildResources/*.ico, /globalBuildResources/*.png, and /globalBuildResources/icon.icns, along with info on how each is used.
 6. `cd [os]/scripts`
 7. Run<sup id="a1">[[1]](#f1)</sup> the `clone` script to clone all repos listed in `app_config.env` (assets and clients)
 8. Run<sup id="a1">[[1]](#f1)</sup> the `app_setup` script to generate the config files to match `app_config.env`.
 Re-run<sup id="a1">[[1]](#f1)</sup> the `app_setup` script anytime `app_config.env` is modified.